bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 $10.01 I paid for a $10 bag of coffee.
 I didn't know him, and he didn't know me.
 It worked perfectly in, literally, two or three seconds.
-Of course, it's not always going to be great that, but that was an example where it was really good.
+Of course, it's not always going to be great like that, but that was an example where it was really good.

 Another example, which is a few seconds longer but also a short video, is this.
 I actually just nabbed this from Twitter.